tidymodels/infer/figs/paper/paper.md

 # Comparison to Other Packages

-`broom` and `parameters` convert model objects to unified output formats, though do not provide methods for fitting models, describing null distributions, performing bootstrapping, or calculating summary statistics from tabular data. `statsexpressions`, and adjacent packages in the `easystats` ecosystem, implement wrappers with consistent interfaces for theory-based hypothesis tests.
+`broom` and `parameters` convert model objects to unified output formats, though they do not provide methods for fitting models, describing null distributions, performing bootstrapping, or calculating summary statistics from tabular data. `statsexpressions`, and adjacent packages in the `easystats` ecosystem, implement wrappers with consistent interfaces for theory-based hypothesis tests.
 At a higher level, the structure of each of these packages is defined by model types, where each model type has its own associated function and/or model object.
-In contrast, `infer` is structured around four functions, situating statistics and model types within a more abstracted grammar. `infer`'s initial release on the Comprehensive R Archive Network predated that of each of the packages mentioned above, with the exception of `broom`, a package situated in the same `tidymodels` ecosystem [@CRAN].
+In contrast, `infer` is structured around four functions, situating statistics and model types within a more abstracted grammar.^[This grammar follows from Allen Downey's "there is only one test" framework [@downey2011think].] `infer`'s initial release on the Comprehensive R Archive Network predated that of each of the packages mentioned above, with the exception of `broom`, a package situated in the same `tidymodels` ecosystem [@CRAN].

 # Acknowledgements